 Be aware of noise levels in your environment

 Loud noises are everywhere.
-The construction site across the street, the local bar on a Friday night… I’ve even been to sit down restaurants that were painfully loud.
-I’m probably stating the obvious for most readers but for those that don’t have ear protection or carry protection with you, I highly recommend it.
+The construction site across the street, the local bar on a Friday night… I’ve even been to painfully loud restaurants.
+I’m probably stating the obvious for most readers, but for those that don’t have ear protection or carry protection with you, I highly recommend it.
 There are many occasions where I’ve been saved by having a pair of earplugs with me.
-Your ears are an important tool, without your ears you wouldn’t be able to hear all those sweet plugins you just bought on Cyber Monday.
+Your ears are an essential tool; without your ears, you wouldn’t be able to hear all those sweet plugins you just bought on Cyber Monday.

 Use an SPL meter

-It’s helpful to frequently check your mixing levels so you’re aware of how loudly you’re monitoring.
-It’s easy to lose track of how loudly your mixing after seven hours in.
-It’s happened to me where I’ve been 8 hours into a mix and then realized I’ve been monitoring at 100 db for the last hour.
-It sounds stupid but it happens.
+It’s helpful to frequently check your mixing levels, so you’re aware of how loudly you’re monitoring.
+It’s easy to lose track of how loudly you’re mixing after seven hours in.
+It’s happened to me where I’ve been 8 hours into a mix and then realized I’ve been monitoring at 100 dB for the last hour.
+It sounds stupid, but it happens.

 I like to leave an SPL near my mixing station.
-If that’s not possible then I’ll just make sure to check the app I have on my phone, although I’m not sure how accurate they are.
-Fletcher Munson says 80db is the ideal monitoring level but I say, screw you Fletcher Munson.
-I like to monitor at all levels, it’s good to just be aware of what you’re monitoring at and how long you’re doing it.
-Healthy levels of noise for shorter periods of time is not bad for you, it’s long extended period of times at higher levels that will do damage.
+If that’s not possible, then I’ll make sure to check the app I have on my phone, although I’m not sure how accurate they are.
+Fletcher Munson says 80db is the ideal monitoring level, but I say, screw you, Fletcher Munson.
+I like to monitor at all levels; it’s good just to be aware of what you’re monitoring at and how long you’re doing it.
+Healthy levels of noise for shorter periods is not harmful to you; it’s the long extended period of times at higher levels that will do damage.
 I like to monitor loudly at certain times but, the majority of the time I try to spend time at lower volumes on smaller speakers such as NS10’s or my newly purchased iLoud Micro Monitors.

 Take breaks during long sessions to give your ears a rest

 Pretty self explanatory and not very revolutionary but it’s still something people forget to do.
-Take breaks, it’s always a good idea.
-Sitting down for 3 hours without stopping is not only bad for your ears but you’ll also start to lose perspective on everything.
-I would recommend trying to take a 5 minute break every hour or so; go outside, go for a drive, go do something else.
-You won’t only get a mental break but your ears will also benefit.
+Take breaks; it’s always a good idea.
+Sitting down for 3 hours without stopping is not only bad for your ears, but you’ll also start to lose perspective on everything.
+I would recommend trying to take a five minute break every hour or so; go outside, go for a drive, do something else.
+You won’t only get a mental break, but your ears will also benefit.
 It gives your ears time to recalibrate.
-Another cool trick is to flip the left side with the right side so your channels are coming out of the opposite channels.
-Since the stereo field switched your brain will recalibrate itself and give it a new perspective and you’ll hear things that you didn’t before.
+Another cool trick is to flip the left side with the right side, so your channels are coming out of the opposite channels.
+Since the stereo field switched your brain will recalibrate itself and give it a new perspective, and you’ll hear things that you didn’t before.

 Use proper protection

-Get a good pair of ear plugs.
+Get a good pair of earplugs.
 Heros and other cheap alternatives are great for what they use them for: cheap disposable protection for when you’re sleeping or getting an MRI.
-They work great for that sort of thing, they don’t work great when trying to actually hear anything after putting them in.
-If you’re planning on being an audio engineer or a musician, invest in a solid pair of ear plugs.
-I personally use Earasers which are only $40 and I highly recommend.
-Custom fitted ear plugs are comparatively expensive but $400-500 dollars is really a small price to pay in order to avoid future hearing problems.
+They work great for that sort of thing; they don’t work great when trying to hear anything after putting them in.
+If you’re planning on being an audio engineer or a musician, invest in a solid pair of earplugs.
+I use Earasers which are only $40, and I highly recommend it but $400-500 is a small price to pay to avoid future hearing problems.

 Don’t overuse protection